 The test material was distributed on CD to each laboratory.
 Each disc contained the six tests, description of methods and data submission forms.
-Participants were given a month to complete the test and return the results, this was later extended to six weeks due to late subscriptions.
+Participants were given six weeks to complete the test and return the results; this was later extended to two months due to the severe weather conditions affecting several laboratories.
 There were no restrictions on the number of participants per laboratory.